shreyashankar/gpt3-sandbox/docs/getting-started.md

-# Documentation
+# Getting Started

+## Creating a GPT-3 Powered Web App

-This is a work in progress, but the essential functions are described here.
+Note: This is a work in progress, but the essential functions are described here.

 First, you will want to create a `GPT` object, which optionally acceps the parameters `engine`, `temperature`, and `max_tokens` (otherwise defaults to values in the following snippet):